Broadband help and issues

 If you are struggling to pay your bill

 Most providers will be prepared to come to an arrangement with you to spread the cost of your bills if you are struggling to make payments.
-If you are mid-way through your contract, you are legally committed to paying for the duration of it, but your provider may be able to reduce the payments or look at spreading them further.
+If you are mid-way through your contract, you are legally committed to paying for the duration of it, but your provider may be able to reduce the payments or look at spreading them over a longer period to help you manage the cost.

 Always contact your provider as soon as you think you can no longer afford the repayments and explain your situation, otherwise they are likely to slap on a fee for non-payment.
 Contact your provider by phone or online chat and they will most likely take steps to help you.